michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0023.md

 - n: puzzling complexity
 - n: any disease or disorder that occurs during the course of (or because of) another disease
 ### Family
+- complication: complications+
-complication: complications+;complicate: complicated, complicates, complicating, complication;complicated: complicatedly, complicatedness, uncomplicated;complicatedness: complicatednesses;uncomplicated: uncomplicatedly
+- complicate: complicated, complicates, complicating, complication
+- complicated: complicatedly, complicatedness, uncomplicated
+- complicatedness: complicatednesses
+- uncomplicated: uncomplicatedly
 ### Examples
 - A complication is the conflict over jurisdiction, whereby laws in one country are irreconcilable with those in another.
 - The statement says if no complications arise, he shouldn’t face any additional surgeries for six to eight months.